Azure/azure-sdk-for-go/sdk/data/aztables/README.md

 ```

 ##### Creating the client from a SAS token
 To use a [shared access signature (SAS) token][azure_sas_token], provide the token as a string.
 If your account URL includes the SAS token, omit the credential parameter.
-You can generate a SAS token from the Azure Portal under [Shared access signature](https://docs.microsoft.com/rest/api/storageservices/create-service-sas) or use the `ServiceClient.GetAccountSASToken` or `Client.GetTableSASToken()` functions.
+You can generate a SAS token from the Azure Portal under [Shared access signature](https://docs.microsoft.com/rest/api/storageservices/create-service-sas) or use the `ServiceClient.GetAccountSASToken` or `Client.GetTableSASToken()` methods.

 ```golang
 cred, err := aztables.NewSharedKeyCredential("myAccountName", "myAccountKey")